 What to eat

 This is probably Macau's most famous Portuguese dish.
 Bacalhau is actually dried codfish slices imported from Portugal.
 It is an essential part of Portuguese cuisine and there are many of ways of cooking it.
 Before cooking, the fish slices are soaked in water for 20 hours to get rid of salt.
 It can then be served baked, grilled, stewed or boiled.
 The popular dishes made of Bacalhau include Fried Bacalhau Balls, Streamed Bacalhau with Seafood and sometimes it is served with rice.
-Most restaurants in Macau offer this well-known dish.
+Most restaurants in the city offer this well-known dish.

 This special chicken dish is a result of borrowing ideas from both the African and Indian traditions of using spices.
 The chicken is first seasoned with a piquant sauce made with garlic and capsicum together with Cola a Portuguese spice and then baked in the oven.
 The finished chicken is seasoned with the sauce again before serving.
 The recipe for the sauce is the secret of Chef Yang, who invented this dish.
 The best place to try it is SOLMAR on AVENIDA DA PRAIA GRANDE.